History of Syria: Syria under Bashar al-Assad (2000–2024)

 An Israeli air strike against a site in northern Syria in September 2007 was a setback to improving relations.
 The Israelis claimed the site was a nuclear facility under construction with North Korean help.
 2008 March – When Syria hosted an Arab League summit in 2008, many Western states sent low-level delegations in protest at Syria's stance on Lebanon.
-However, the diplomatic thaw was resumed when President Assad met the then French President Nicolas Sarkozy in Paris in July 2008.
+However, the diplomatic thaw resumed when President Assad met the then French President Nicolas Sarkozy in Paris in July 2008.
 The visit signaled the end of Syria's diplomatic isolation by the West that followed the assassination of Hariri in 2005.
 While in Paris, President Assad also met the recently elected Lebanese president, Michel Suleiman.
 The two men laid the foundations for establishing full diplomatic relations between their countries.
 Later in the year, Damascus hosted a four-way summit between Syria, France, Turkey and Qatar, in a bid to boost efforts towards Middle East peace.

 In April 2008, President Assad told a Qatari newspaper that Syria and Israel had been discussing a peace treaty for a year, with Turkey acting as a mediator.
 This was confirmed in May 2008 by a spokesman for Israeli Prime Minister Ehud Olmert.
 The status of the Golan Heights, a major obstacle to a peace treaty, was being discussed.

 In 2008, an explosion killed 17 on the outskirts of Damascus, the most deadly attack in Syria in several years.
 The government blamed Islamist militants.

 2009 saw a number of high level meetings between Syrian and US government diplomats and officials.
 US special envoy George J. Mitchell visited for talks with President Assad on Middle East peace.
 Trading launched on Syria's stock exchange in a gesture towards liberalising the state-controlled economy.
 The Syrian writer and pro-democracy campaigner Michel Kilo was released from prison after serving a three-year sentence.
 In 2010, the USA posted its first ambassador to Syria after a five-year break.

 The thaw in diplomatic relations came to an abrupt end.
-In May 2010, the USA renewed sanctions against Syria, saying that it supported terrorist groups, seeks weapons of mass destruction and has provided Lebanon's Hezbollah with Scud missiles in violation of UN resolutions.
+In May 2010, the US renewed sanctions against Syria, saying that it supported terrorist groups, seeks weapons of mass destruction and has provided Lebanon's Hezbollah with Scud missiles in violation of UN resolutions.
 In 2011 the UN's IAEA nuclear watchdog reported Syria to the UN Security Council over its alleged covert nuclear programme.